YarosIshkov2005/YellowPather/README.md

 ### What is this program 🖥

-In this project, I tried to create a simple file explorer for Windows 7, which includes the following features:
+In this project, I tried to create a simple file explorer for Windows/Linux/MacOS, which includes the following features:

 **1. Recursive search by extension**